Snipers sow fear and death in Kiev's urban conflict

 Within two hours of the violence starting on Thursday, police issued a statement saying it had been initiated by protesters who had used snipers.

-Long before Thursday's carnage, and as the protest movement against Yanukovich grew increasingly violent, rumors had abounded that police were using snipers.
+Long before Thursday's carnage, and as the protest movement against Yanukovich grew increasingly violent, rumours had abounded that police were using snipers.

 That appeared to many to be the only explanation for the first two deaths in the conflict in late January: two young activists were found - one dead, one dying - with gunshot wounds after a night of violence in front of Dynamo Kiev football stadium.